Skip to main content

 • Demographic profiles and Demographic and Housing Characteristics (DHC), released date May 25, 2023.
 The profile provides an overview of most important demographic characteristics for most governmental geographic areas (counties, cities, towns, places) and Census tracts.
 The DHC contains a set of detailed tables with demographic and housing information.

-• Detailed Demographic and Housing Characteristics (DDHC), release date DDHC-A (totals and age/sex): Septmber 2023.
-Additional data on household types and sizes (DDHC-B) is scheduled for later in 2024.
+• Detailed Demographic and Housing Characteristics (DDHC), release date DDHC-A (totals and age/sex): Released September 2023.
+Additional data on household types and sizes (DDHC-B) was released in August 2024.

 Many geographic boundaries are being confirmed and updated every ten year.
 The Geography tab contains links to the current geography boundary files.